armeehn/armeehn/README.md

-## Salutations!
-Welcome to my GitHub profile.
+## Salutations and welcome to my profile.
 I am an incoming Master's student at the University of British Columbia [Okanagan campus](https://ok.ubc.ca/) where I will be working under the supervision of [Yves Lucet](https://people.ok.ubc.ca/ylucet/) and [Warren Hare](https://cmps.ok.ubc.ca/about/contact/warren-hare/).
 I will be pursuing an MSc. in (applied) mathematics.
 I recently graduated *virtually* from McGill University with a BSc in mathematics and computer science in the spring of 2020.

 ### Research